JustinSeymour/introspection/readme.md

 The application will be deployed only when pushing the staging branch.

+#### Kubernetes

+Configuration for kubernets can be found in the deployment -> k8s folder.
+There are files for deployments and services.
+Insert aws config in aws-config.yaml.

 #### Testing

 Testing can be conducted with Postman, there is a collection that can be imported.
 It is found in the root folder.

 The user api has got support for jest test runner, and will be included in future builders.

+#### CloudWatch

+Classes for cloud watch are provided in each of the microservice apis.
+The class can be found in the lib folder.
+An example of sending events can be seen in the auth api, login route.